Tipton Man Injured in Cole County Crash - NewsBreak

 Tipton Man Injured in Cole County Crash

 A Tipton man was injured in a one-vehicle accident that occurred Sunday morning in Cole County.
-The Missouri State Highway Patrol reports that an eastbound 2003...ksisradio.com
+The Missouri State Highway Patrol reports that an eastbound 2003...awesome923.com

 A Tipton man was injured in a one-vehicle accident that occurred Sunday morning in Cole County.
-The Missouri State Highway Patrol reports that an eastbound 2003...ksisradio.com
+The Missouri State Highway Patrol reports that an eastbound 2003...awesome923.com

 Comments / 0